 If you post a cash bond, you may be eligible to receive some or your entire cash bond back after the case is finished and the necessary paperwork has been processed.
 Idaho law, I.C.
 19-2923, allows the court to use the cash bond to pay any fines or costs that might have been imposed against the defendant.
 A Sheriff’s bond fee may be required.
 If you use a bond agent to post a surety bond, you will not get the surety bond agent’s fee or the Sheriff’s fee back.

-A bond (or bail) is the amount of money in cash, property, or surety that must be paid for an arrested person to be able to leave jail before his/her case is completed.
+A bond (or bail) is the amount of money in cash, property, or surety that must be paid for an arrested person to be able to leave the Detention Center before his/her case is completed.
 The purpose of a bond is to make sure that person attends all of his required court appearances.
 Bond amounts for most misdemeanor charges are generally pre-determined by the court.
 Felony charges and some special “no-bond” charges require the defendant to appear before a judge to have a bond amount set before being able to post bond and be released.

 Any person can post his or her own bond.
-If the defendant cannot afford to bond him/herself out of jail, any other person age 18 or older can post the bond.
+If the defendant cannot afford to bond him/herself out, any other person age 18 or older can post the bond.
 If you don’t have the cash to cover the full bond amount, you may wish to hire a professional bail bond agent, who generally charges a fee of 10% of the total amount of the bail required plus an additional bond fee.
 Contact the bond agent directly for specific information on services and fees.
 All bond agents are required to be licensed by the State Department of Insurance.

 The judge will issue a warrant for the defendant’s arrest and the bond money will be forfeited.
 If you posted a cash bond for the defendant, there are only two ways you can get your money back:

 You must find the defendant and turn him or her back to the jail within 90 days of the bench warrant.